 receive a career services interview with Professor Byrnes.

-Career Services eAttorney: The Career Services Office of Thomas Jefferson School of Law receives job postings from employers on a daily basis.
+Career Services eAttorney: The Career Services Office of School of Law for Professional Certification Training receives job postings from employers on a daily basis.
 These are input into an online system called eAttorney that students can access. eAttorney, offers many great features to assist you in your job search.
 It allows you to view local and national job postings via the web, and to upload your resume and complete a personalized profile of your skills and interests, which can be accessed by prospective legal employers and by our office to notify you about current opportunities.

 The eAttorney service is available free of charge to students who have completed at least one full-time semester or two part-time semesters.
 Job postings on eAttorney can be accessed only with a personal ID number and password, which are obtained from Career Services after your first semester.